terrancelaw/MAQUI/README.md

 ## Running the System

 You need to install Python 3 (rather than Python 2), and [Flask](http://flask.pocoo.org) to run the system.
-Java is also needed as MAQUI using [SPMF](http://www.philippe-fournier-viger.com/spmf/) for pattern mining.
+Java is also needed as MAQUI uses [SPMF](http://www.philippe-fournier-viger.com/spmf/) for pattern mining.
 Chrome is recommended as the system was only tested with Chrome.

 The following are the instructions and commands for running the system using a Mac: